PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 - **EAN-13 or JAN barcode**: Varchar field but only numbers are accepted.
 It should have maximum 13 characters.
 If you try to enter more than 13 chars, an error message should be displayed under the field: “This value is not valid.”
 If you enter anything other than numbers and save an error is displayed under the field “This value is not valid.”

 - **UPC barcode**: Varchar field but only numbers are accepted.
 It should have maximum 12 characters.
 If you try to enter more than 12 chars, an error message should be displayed under the field: “This value is not valid.”
 If you enter anything other than numbers and save an error is displayed under the field “This value is not valid.”

+- **MPN**: Varchar field, numbers and characters are accepted.
+It should have maximum 40 characters.
+If you try to enter more than 40 chars, an error message should be displayed under the field: “This value is too long.
+It should have 40 characters or less.”

 - **Add a customization field**: